agusespa/1337-downloader/README.md

 The file structure will be created relative to the directory where you execute the app and the structure will mirror the directory tree of the website.
 The app prints information of the execution process, but you should expect a large number of files to be created.
 ### Build and Run
+To use the app, you first have to clone or download this repository to your machine.
-Execute Maven package command at the project's root directory:
+To compile it, execute Maven package command at the project's root directory:
 ``` Bash
 $ mvn package
 ```
 An executable .jar file will be created at the project's target directory.
+That file contains the whole app so you can move it to any directory you prefer.
 To run the app, execute the following command at the directory where the .jar is located:
 ``` Bash
 $ java -jar 1337-downloader-1.jar